aivic/datascience/Readme.md

 As part of me, I push myself through various resources and try to updated my skills both practically and theoretically and meanwhile keep on publishing my notes (codes and all) so that it might help out someone out there.

-Currently, given repository is populated with the following aspects:
+Currently, given repository is populated with the following aspects
 * Project (on **ML algorithms** and few misc. categories)
 * Mathematical concepts available in Ipython notebooks:
     * Linear algebra